ucroo-community/tutorials/flowBundlesCICD/README.md

 This repository demonstrates best practices for automating Flow bundle deployment using GitHub Actions with automatic multi-bundle discovery and upload.

-In the associated bundles, we use staging as an example.
+In the associated bundles, we use QA as an example.
 As noted in the `upload-all-bundles.yml` file, you must review carefully to make sure naming conventions match your schools' conventions.

 ## Disclaimer